 There are countless other possible applications for the types of technology that Fabric PCs will employ.
 Just like Fabric PCs, most of these concepts will have to wait a few years until the supporting technology becomes more advanced and affordable.
 In the meantime we'll have to make do with these exciting concept models, and a little imagination, too.

-For more information about PCs and related topics, follow the links on the next page.
+For more information about PCs and related topics, follow the links below.